OliverLengwinat/divine_rl/README.md

 Here is an overview of the most important ones:

 * Build everything: `bazel build //...`
-* Run the Python simulation: `bazel run //src/python:simulation`
+* Run the Python environment: `bazel run //src/python:environment`
-* Run the GTests for cpp: `bazel test //src/simulation/tests:geometry_tests`
+* Run the GTests for cpp: `bazel test //src/environment/tests:geometry_tests`